semo21/ClickerGame/Development Log.md

 - Found serious fault in soource code -- cause of game malfunctioning.
   - Made a plan to fix it.
     - It's from refactoring -- I missed some core codes when write some classes.

+### 08.22.25.

+- Adding core UI and input codes.

+### 08.23.25.

+- Serious assertion crash occurs.
+  - Still looking for the cause.